hzhou3ga/Systemotype/readme.txt

-see readme.txt in each batch for usages and repreducingesults
+see readme.txt in each batch for usages and reproducing results

 require
 linux OS